metio/terraform-provider-k8s/docs/data-sources/rocketmq_apache_org_console_v1alpha1_manifest.md

 - `fs_type` (String) Filesystem type to mount.
 Must be a filesystem type supported by the host operating system.
 Ex. 'ext4', 'xfs', 'ntfs'.
 The default filesystem depends on FlexVolume script.
 - `options` (Map of String) Optional: Extra command options if any.
 - `read_only` (Boolean) Optional: Defaults to false (read/write).
 ReadOnly here will force the ReadOnly setting in VolumeMounts.
 - `secret_ref` (Attributes) Optional: SecretRef is reference to the secret object containing sensitive information to pass to the plugin scripts.
 This may be empty if no secret object is specified.
-If the secret object contains more than one secret, all secrets are passed to the plugin scripts. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--secret_ref))
+If the secret object contains more than one secret, all secrets are passed to the plugin scripts. (see [below for nested schema](#nestedatt--spec--console_deployment--spec--template--spec--volumes--flex_volume--secret_ref))

-<a id="nestedatt--spec--console_deployment--spec--strategy--spec--volumes--vsphere_volume--secret_ref"></a>
+<a id="nestedatt--spec--console_deployment--spec--template--spec--volumes--flex_volume--secret_ref"></a>
-### Nested Schema for `spec.console_deployment.spec.strategy.spec.volumes.vsphere_volume.secret_ref`
+### Nested Schema for `spec.console_deployment.spec.template.spec.volumes.flex_volume.secret_ref`

 Optional: